dbrack/dbrack.github.io/about.md

 Opinions provided on this website are my own.

 **Contact**
-If you want to get in touch, feel free to send me an email (me at brack.io)
+If you want to get in touch, feel free to send me an email (dominik at brack.io)